1998

 –REFERENCE: In Outsiders #25—originally told in World’s Finest Comics #279-281.
 The JLA defeats one-shot villain Captain Cutlass, General Scarr, and the debuting Major Disaster.

-–FLASHBACK: From the second feature to Detective Comics #809—and also referenced in 52 #25, Batman #703, and The Batman Files.
+–FLASHBACK: From the second feature to Detective Comics #809—and referenced in 52 #25, Batman #416, Batman #703, and The Batman Files.
 Originally told in Detective Comics #523-526 and Batman #357-359.
 Batman busts Tony Falco, the most prominent and famous Gotham mobster since Rupert Thorne.
 Looking to fill the vacant top dog spot (vacant since last year), a new gangster called The Squid (Lawrence Loman aka Clement Carp), takes over Falco’s leftovers.
 Batman goes toe-to-toe with the Squid and his goons, nearly getting killed in the process.
 But as soon as the Squid reigns supreme, the vicious half-man/half-crocodile known as Killer Croc (Waylon Jones) debuts with his own mob that includes henchmen Solomon Grundy, Robbie “Checkers” Harrigan, Doc Heller, and Slick.
 Killer Croc seemingly murders the Squid and becomes new king of Gotham.
 (Squid is indeed taken down-and-out, but he miraculously survives.)
-Soon after, Killer Croc teams with Joker to assemble a gang of super-villains, including the Getaway Genius, Captain Stingaree, Catman, Mr. Freeze, Tweedledee, and Tweedledum.
+Soon after, Killer Croc teams with Joker to assemble a gang of super-villains, including the Getaway Genius, Captain Stingaree, Catman, Mr. Freeze, Gentleman Ghost, Tweedledee, and Tweedledum.
 The villains eventually squabble, thus tearing apart their short-lived union.
 Batman, Robin, Catwoman, and Talia al Ghul easily capture several of the bad guys, who have already been beaten-up by Killer Croc.
+(Notably, as referenced in Batman #703, Batman has an auto-drone shoot photos of the heroes working this case, keeping the images for his Bat-computer crime-files.)
 Batman and Robin then bust Killer Croc, shutting down his operations completely.
 (Note that, besides the sources attached to this item, there are a couple other Modern Age flashbacks that detail the origin of Killer Croc, but they are non-canon.
-Since there isn’t an official specific Killer Croc origin story in the Modern Age, the flashback from the second feature to ‘tec #809 and the references from 52 #25, Batman #703, and The Batman Files serve in that capacity, fleshing-out the altered Bronze Age narrative listed above.
+Since there isn’t an official specific Killer Croc origin story in the Modern Age, the flashback from the second feature to Detective Comics #809 and the references from 52 #25, Batman #703, and The Batman Files serve in that capacity, fleshing-out the altered Bronze Age narrative listed above.
+(Notably, Batman is wearing the wrong costume in Detective Comics #809.)
 The original Bronze Age Killer Croc origin story was linked to Jason Todd’s debut as Robin, but this is not the case in the Modern Age.
 Although, a rookie Croc does feature in the upcoming Jason-as-Robin/Nightwing debut arc from Nightwing Vol. 2 #104-106.
 More on that when we get to it.)
 Following this item, as referenced in Batman #657, Batman keeps Mr. Freeze’s helmet and freeze-tank as trophies for the Batcave.

 –REFERENCE: In JLA #18—originally told in DC Comics Presents #50.
 Batman and Superman team-up to defeat Atomic Skull.